siyul-park/uniflow/ext/docs/native_node.md

 - **in**: Receives input packets and converts them into arguments for the specified function call.
 The payload of the packet is adjusted to match the function's parameters.
 - **out**: Returns the result of the function call.
 If the function returns multiple values, the result is output as an array.
 - **error**: Returns any errors encountered during the function call.
-If an error occurs, it outputs the error message.

 ## Example